bluetoother/cc-bnp/README.md

 **Arguments**

 - config (*Object*): This value-object has two properties `path` and `options` for configuring the serial port.
-The `path` property is a string that refers to the system path of the serial port, e.g., `'/dev/ttyUSB0'`.
-The `options` property is a value-object for setting up the [seiralport](https://www.npmjs.com/package/serialport#to-use) instance.
+    - `path` - The `path` property is a string that refers to the system path of the serial port, e.g., `'/dev/ttyUSB0'`.
+    - `options` - The `options` property is a value-object for setting up the [seiralport](https://www.npmjs.com/package/serialport#to-use) instance.
 The default value of `options` is shown in the following example.
-- role (*String*): The device role. **ccBnp** supports four types of single role and two types of multi-roles:
+- role (*String*): The device role. **cc-bnp** supports four types of single role and two types of multi-roles:
     - `'broadcaster'` - Single role.
 An advertiser that is non-connectable.
     - `'observer'` - Single role.
 An observer that scans for advertisements.
 It can not initiate connections.
     - `'peripheral'` - Single role.
 An advertiser that operates as a slave in a single link layer connection.